oxheadalpha/nft-tutorial/README.md

    If you are bootstrapping `sandbox` network first time, Docker will download Flextesa sandbox image as well.

-   Default configuration comes with two bootstrap aliases `bob` and `alice` that can be used for token minting and transferring.
+   The default configuration comes with two bootstrap aliases `bob` and `alice` that can be used for token minting and transferring.

 ### Mint NFT Token(s)